1978 Pacific hurricane season: Storm names

-The following list of names was utilized for named storms that developed in the East Pacific in 1978.
-This is the first season to feature both male and female names, and is also the first year of modern naming.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1978.
+This is the first season to feature both male and female names, and is also the first year of the modern naming lists for the basin.
 Most of these names were used for the first time, except for Aletta, Carlotta, Iva and Olivia, which were previously used in the old four-year lists.

-The name Fico was used for the first and only time this year.
-Names not retired from this list were used in the 1982 season.
-At this time, lists were intended to be repeated every four years instead of six.
-In addition, the name Susan was utilized in the Central Pacific.
+The following tropical storm formed in the North Pacific between 140°W and the International Date Line in 1978.
+At the time, storm names within this region were assigned by the Joint Typhoon Warning Center on Guam.
+Named storms in the table above that crossed into the area during the season are noted (*).

 Retirement

-The World Meteorological Organization retired the name Fico in the spring of 1979.
+The World Meteorological Organization retired the name Fico from future use following the 1978 season.
 It was replaced with Fabio for the 1982 season.

 Season effects

-This is a table of all the storms that formed in the 1978 Pacific hurricane season.
-It includes their duration, names, affected areas, damages, and death totals.
+This is a table of all of the tropical cyclones that formed in the 1978 Pacific hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a tropical wave, or a low, and all the damage figures are in USD.
-Potential tropical cyclones are not included in this table.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1978 USD.